Kraft Heinz to restate certain financial reports after investigation

 Kraft Heinz had in February also announced a $15.4 billion write-down of its iconic Kraft and Oscar Mayer brands.
 Monday’s filing revealed that the misstatements would increase the amount by about $13 million.

+Warren Buffett’s Berkshire Hathaway Inc, Kraft Heinz’s largest shareholder with a 26.7 percent stake, said on Saturday its results exclude Kraft Heinz’s results because it had not released its own quarterly results.

+Still, Buffett told CNBC after Kraft Heinz disclosed the restatements that the company had his confidence.

-The misstatements in its reports for the years 2016, 2017 and each of the quarterly and year-to-date periods for the nine months ended Sept.
-29, 2018 mainly relates to incorrect timing of when certain costs and rebates were initially recognized, the company said.
+The misstatements in its reports for the years 2016, 2017 and the first nine months of 2018 mainly relates to the timing and recognition of supplier contracts in the procurement area, the company said.

+The investigation and review required adjustments of about $208 million related to the costs of products sold and the findings from the investigation also revealed that there was no misconduct from any member of Kraft Heinz’s senior management team.

 The misstatement was not “quantitatively material” to its financial statements, the company said.